chuangw6/COMP90038_Algorithms/README.md

 ### **:page_facing_up:Notes**
 ---
->Feedbacks and comments are more than welcome!\
+>Feedback and comments are more than welcome!\
 >Please contact the author.
 Thanks a lot!